leapcode/bitmask_android/README.md

 ## Supported Versions <a name="supported-versions"></a>

-Currently API 21 (Android 5.0) - API 34 (Android 14) are officially supported.
+Currently, API 24 (Android 7.0) - API 35 (Android 15) are officially supported.
 Keep backwards compatibility in mind if you plan to contribute new features.

 ## Acknowledgments <a name="acknowledgments"></a>